-- Ad and malware block, which is both useful and uncommon.
+- Ad and malware block, which is both valuable and uncommon.

-- Multihop+ offering for a combination of optimal latecny and speed along with privacy and security by smartly rotating VPN locations.
-I expect Multihop+ to only be available in a limited selection of countries that offer multiple locations.
+- Multihop+ offering for a combination of optimal latency and speed along with privacy and security by smartly rotating VPN locations.
+I expect Multihop+ to be available only in a limited selection of countries with multiple locations.

-- SafeSwap servers rotating user IPs within the same server as an extra privacy feature.
+- SafeSwap servers rotate user IPs within the same server as an extra privacy feature.

-However, one of the first things that came to my mind was the number of servers in tandem with the number of users served by Atlas VPN.
+However, one of the first things that came to my mind was the number of servers compared to the number of users served by Atlas VPN.
 So I went through a round of several inquiries among VPN providers to check the correlation between the number of servers and active userbases:

 - Ivacy: Over 2 million users, 3,500+ servers.

 - CyberGhost: Over 15 million users, 6,100+ servers.